-How much: $988 for an unlimited day pass (if you’re going as a family, a child under 5 years will be allowed in free with two paying adults, to find out prices for children above 5 years or accompanied by a single adult, please contact the hotel directly), price is subject to a 10% service charge
+How much: $988 for a four-hour pass (if you’re going as a family, a child under 5 years will be allowed in free with two paying adults, to find out prices for children above 5 years or accompanied by a single adult, please contact the hotel directly), price is subject to a 10% service charge

 Opening times: 12pm to 9pm

 Indulge in a rejuvenating experience at The Mira with its complete spa package including a fitness centre, massage, beauty and hair services, along with a top-notch infinity pool.
 One of its unique features is the floatation lounges with heated waterbeds, which provide the perfect atmosphere for rest and relaxation.

 How much: $500 for a MiraSpa day pass (includes all-day access to the fitness centre)

-Opening times: Monday to Sunday, 6am to 11pm (kids are welcome until 8pm)
+Opening times: Monday to Sunday, 6am to 11pm (kids must be accompanied by an adult)

 These are not the only great pool options on the Kowloon side of town for the family.
 Cordis’ heated outdoor rooftop swimming pool attracts a lot of people so it’s best to call ahead and reserve your spot, Ritz-Carlton’s indoor infinity swimming pool comes with a ceiling-mounted LED screen and an there’s an outdoor whirlpool as well and the Sheraton‘s outdoor pool is temperature-controlled all year-round and faces the harbour, so you get to take in that iconic skyline while you paddle around.
 All three hotels have fixed-price day passes on weekdays and weekends, for adults and children, so be prepared for an extravagant family outing!
 Day passes at Cordis are $500, $750 at the Ritz-Carlton and $300 at the Sheraton.
-Hotels in the New Territories, such as Gold Coast Hotel and Auberge Discovery Bay has pools that children are sure to love but they are only accessible to hotel guests.
-Good to know for when you plan your family staycation!
+Hotels in the New Territories, such as the child-friendly Gold Coast Hotel and Auberge Discovery Bay have pools that kids will love (only accessible to hotel guests).
+Good to know when you plan your family staycation!

-Clubs And Other Kid-Friendly Private Pools In Kowloon And New Territories
+Clubs And Other Kid-Friendly Private Swimming Pools In Kowloon And New Territories